BlackWhiteYoshi/Blazor.TSRuntime/README.md

 - restart Visual Studio to reload the generator

 Note:
-To recognize a module the file must end with ".d.ts".
+To recognize a module, the file must end with ".d.ts".
-Function definitions in the module must be placed at the start of a line and must start with "export function" or "export declare function".
+Function definitions inside a module must start with "export function" or "export declare function".
-Futhermore a function definition must not contain any line breaks and the number of whitespace also matters.
+Futhermore a function definition must not contain any line breaks and only the whitespace around the function is cropped, the whitespace between the tokens is important.

 <br></br>